Roasted vegetables are the perfect accompaniment to every savoury meal.

 1 tbsp chia seeds – loaded with nutrients for hardly any calories.

-1 tbsp greek yogurt – makes you feel full and has great probiotics.
+1 tbsp greek yoghurt – makes you feel full and has great probiotics (The Wise Bunny has great Dairy alternatives)

 If you have any good smoothie recipes please share them with me!
 I’d love to try them.